n8n-io/bash-dash/README.md

 # Bash-Dash

-(Slash)Dash-Commands for the terminal.
-It got created for [n8n.io](https://n8n.io) but can be used with anything that can receive HTTP requests.
+(Slash) Dash commands for the terminal.
+This was created for [n8n.io](https://n8n.io) but can be used with anything that can receive HTTP requests.

 ## Install

-For Bash-Dash to work curl has to be installed.
+For Bash-Dash to work, [curl](https://curl.se/) has to be installed.

-To install run:
+To install, run:

 ```bash
 mkdir ~/.bash-dash && curl https://raw.githubusercontent.com/n8n-io/bash-dash/main/bash-dash.sh -o ~/.bash-dash/bash-dash.sh && chmod 711 ~/.bash-dash/bash-dash.sh && curl https://raw.githubusercontent.com/n8n-io/bash-dash/main/commands.sh -o ~/.bash-dash/commands.sh && echo "alias -- -=~/.bash-dash/bash-dash.sh" >> ~/.bashrc